American Underdog: Cast

-Other real life people depicted in the film include Steve Mariucci, Reggie White, Brett Favre, Trent Green, Isaac Bruce, Mike Holmgren, Ty Detmer, Az-Zahir Hakim, Rod Woodson, and Tony Siragusa.

 Production

 A biopic about Kurt Warner was announced in February 2020, when Andrew and Jon Erwin were hired to direct the film, under the title American Underdog: The Kurt Warner Story.
 In September 2020, it was announced Zachary Levi would star as Warner.
 In January 2021, Anna Paquin and Dennis Quaid were among the additional cast added to the film.

 Filming began on January 25, 2021, and concluded on March 6.
 Shooting occurred in Atlanta and Oklahoma City.
 The film's title was later shortened to American Underdog, with the release of the film's marketing and the announcement of the Christmas release date.

 Release

 The film was released on December 25, 2021.
 It was previously scheduled to be released on December 18, 2021, but was delayed from a previous December 10, 2021 date, due to the delayed filming schedule during the COVID-19 pandemic.
-The film premiered at the TCL Chinese Theatre in Los Angeles in December 15, 2021.
+The film premiered at the TCL Chinese Theatre in Los Angeles on December 15, 2021.